SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 #### Updating your certificate

 When your certificate expires, you must update your certificate with a new one with an extended validation period.
-When updating a certificate, you must make sure that
+When updating a certificate, you must make sure that the certificate meets the following requirements:

-* the certificate is valid, like when being uploaded for the first time,
+* It is valid, like when being uploaded for the first time.
-* the certificate is currently valid (validFrom in the past and validTo in the future),
+* It is currently valid (validFrom in the past and validTo in the future).
-* the certificate has exactly the same common name (domain name) as the currently active certificate.
+* It has exactly the same common name (domain name) as the currently active certificate.

 {{< c8y-admon-info >}}
 Keep in mind that after replacing the certificate it may take some minutes until the new certificate has been delivered to the users/browsers.